WeCanCodeIT/columbus-2017-fall/exercises/bank-teller.md

 - Have `myBank` `add` the 2 accounts to the map
 - Set up a user interface to give similar output to the console:
   - Note: When displaying your accounts use an enhanced for loop

+### Sample Output

+- There is flexibility here, feel free to design your user interface to have the functionality your desire

 ```
 Here are your accounts at our bank:
 Checking 500.0